conversejs/converse.js/README.rst

 ``Converse.js`` implements an XMPP_ based instant messaging client in the browser.

-*Warning*: This library is still heavily under development!
+*Warning*: *This library is still heavily under development and not usable currently.*

 --------
 Features